top of page

 How can you minimise anti-nutrient effects on health?

-While complete elimination of anti-nutrients from the diet is neither practical nor desirable as many of the mentioned foods have health benefits, there are several methods to reduce their impact:
+While complete elimination of anti-nutrients from the diet is neither practical nor desirable as many of the mentioned foods have health benefits, there are several methods to reduce their impact on health:

 1. Soaking, Sprouting and Fermentation: Soaking grains, legumes (beans and lentils), and nuts overnight or for a few hours before cooking can help reduce anti-nutrient levels.
 Fermentation of foods, such as in the case of sourdough bread or fermented soy products like tempeh, can also decrease anti-nutrient content.
 I have written an article in the past on how to soak nuts and seeds.